apache/incubator-liminal/docs/getting-started/iris_classification.md

         ...
 ```

-*Note:* Each task will internally mount the volume defined above to an internal representation,
-described under the task section in the yml:
+##### Each task will internally mount the volume defined above to an internal representation, described under the task section in the yml:

 ```YAML
 pipelines: